joshdoman/util-frontend/README.md

 Follow the steps below to use the application:
 1. Open the application in Chrome
 2. Install the Metamask Chrome Extension
-3. Switch to the RSK Testnet network by pressing "Switch to RSK Testnet"
+3. Switch to the RSK network by pressing "Switch to RSK"
-4. Obtain tRBTC from the RSK Testnet [faucet](https://faucet.rootstock.io/)
+4. Obtain RBTC in order to pay gas
 5. Claim Tighten and Ease via the auction mechanism